Lande21/RolandeU.github.io/README.md

 - i went to church by myself, called Mum and showed her the way and i grabbed caribou matcha i got a meeting at 10:30 for RTC mentorship tomorrow and another at 11:30 , Lord i hope to be of help!

-Urakunzwe cyane, IMANA ikurinde Cyanee!
+- GOD will provide and he said to trust and LET HIM DO IT Urakunzwe cyane, IMANA ikurinde Cyanee!